-1. Set the domain name:
+- 1. Set the domain name:

+- # echo shapes > /var/yp/ypdomain

+- # domainname shapes

+- 2. Verify the domain name setting with domainname:

+- # domainname

+shapes

+If the domain name is correctly set, the domainname command returns the domain name you specified in step1 of this procedure.
+If your output is not correct, reissue the commands in step1.

+If your site configuration consists of NIS domains and Internet domains with the same names, do the following (the example assumes that the NIS and Internet domains are both named widgets.com):

+1. Set the official host name for the master server (the host name for our example is circles):

 '''

-echo shapes > /var/yp/ypdomain
+echo circles.widgets.com > /etc/sys_id

-domainname shapes

 '''

-2. Verify the domain name setting with domainname(1):

-'''

-domainname

-shapes

-'''

-If the domain name is correctly set, the domainname command returns the domain name you specified in instruction 1 of this step.
-If your output is not correct, reissue the commands in instruction 1.
-If your site configuration consists of NIS domains and Internet domains with the same names, do the following (the example assumes that the NIS and Internet domains are both named widgets.com):

-- 1. Set the official host name for the master server (the host name for our example is circles):

-- # echo circles.widgets.com > /etc/sys\id

-- 2. Reboot the system:
+2. Reboot the system:

-- # /etc/reboot